tobiasrausch/wally/README.md

 # Installing Wally

-The easiest way to get Wally is to download a statically linked binary or the singularity container (SIF file) from the [Wally github release page](https://github.com/tobiasrausch/wally/releases/).
+The easiest way to get Wally is to download the statically linked binary from the [Wally github release page](https://github.com/tobiasrausch/wally/releases/).
 You can also build Wally from source using a recursive clone and make.

 `git clone --recursive https://github.com/tobiasrausch/wally.git`